vanadium/website/content/syncbase/first-app.md

 tool that makes it easy to run Android apps on multiple devices.

 {{# helpers.info }}
-## Please note
+## Note
 Internet connectivity is required the first time the app is run to authenticate the user and generate an offline auth certificate.
-Subsequence runs do not require Internet connectivity for 24 hours.
-(Auth protocol starts trying to refresh the certificate after 12 hours and it would expire in 24 hours if all tries are unsuccessful).
+Subsequent runs generally do not require Internet connectivity.
+The auth protocol refreshes its certificate automatically after 12 hours, but the certificate will expire if a device is offline for more than 24 hours.
 {{/ helpers.info }}

 After running the application on 2 or more devices with Internet connectivity,